amirr19/spring-security-login-jquery/README.md

         }
 ```
 look into `loginSuccessful()` method. we have to put `username` and `password` in
-`shared value window container`. because further we need then for restful request in other pages.
+`shared value window container`. because further we need them for `sending restful requests in other pages`.

 ```javascript
 window.authenticatedUsername = username;